Please email Permits@wallawallawa.gov

 2. (Safety) Traffic.
 The immediate affected roads are Cottonwood, Langdon, and Kendall.
 At this time the speed limit is set at 35 mph.
 There is no room to ride a bicycle, walk a dog or run without peril.
 There are dirt ditches and a few feet of gravel to the asphalt of these two lane roads.
 There is 3 feet of space to walk across Russell Creek bridge on Cottonwood.
 There is a blind turn on the bridge on Cottonwood.
 There is also a blind hill on Kendall.
 The roads and bridges must be enlarged for the population.

 3. (Safety) City Fire & Ambulance are 15 minutes away and don't meet the guidelines for their approved rating of 5 minutes.
 Expectations are that the County Fire Dist.
 4 will drop boundaries and supply services.
 The City of Walla Walla is hedging on a regional fire district between the City of Walla Walla and County Fire Dist.
-4, which is not in place at this time and that it could be in place in 2024 after expiration of the boundary drop.
-The City is not offering a new fire station near this community in 2024.
+4, which is not in place at this time and will be at the time of the boundary drop.
+The City is not offering a new fire station near this community anytime soon.

 4. Flooding Flooding of Table Rock and the Boulder development has occurred as recently as April 2019.
 A containment pond is full frequently at Table Rock.
 Development also will add a containment pond plus routing to Russell Creek.
 Russell Creek has a lift station on it at the Cottonwood bridge because of the upward slope after the bridge going toward Walla Walla.
 This may need to be increased.
 The shape of the Murr acreage is a deep valley, once asphalt and houses are placed on the 106 acres there will be additional drainage into Russell Creek and other containment sights, but the natural flow of water is down hill and will affect homes placed in such a position.